 Regular registration pricing effective December 16th is $150 for Saturday/Sunday only and $175 Full Weekend ticket.

 Late registration pricing effective March 16th is $175 for Saturday/Sunday only and $200 Full Weekend ticket.

 Why are there two separate tickets (Full weekend vs. Saturday/Sunday only)?

-Friday evening will kick off with an opening keynote plenary address and reception with a light buffet dinner.
-Sessions begin on Saturday morning.
+Friday will kick off with networking and an opening keynote plenary address and reception with pasta and salad stations.
+Sessions will begin on Saturday morning.

 I’m a student.
 Is there a discount?

 Yes, use code STUDENT when registering for a $25 discount.